CommWebTeam/en_to_fr_mapper/README.md

 ### Aligning values

 Ideally, the old structure documents will have the exact same html structure in both languages.
 However, this isn't usually realistic, so I have split extracting the content from the rest of the tool's workflow.
-The user should download the english content list (by default en_values.txt) and french content list (by default fr_values.txt), both newline-delimited, and manually ensure their indices align correctly.
+The user should download the English content list (by default en_values.txt) and French content list (by default fr_values.txt), both newline-delimited, and manually ensure their indices align correctly.

 I personally use Beyond Compare to align the values since it nicely lays out the two lists side-by-side.
 To make this easier, go to Session -> Session Settings -> Alignment and set the files to Unaligned.
 Make sure to save and reload after every edit you make to either of the files so that the rows of the two files continue to align (since each time you add a line to one of the files, they will dealign).